iiqof/blockchainlittle/README.md

 ## TODO:

 * UPDATE README WITH NEW FORMAT
-* Create the block parser and implement block and chain reading and loading from file.
-* New module with the block and chain validation rutines, based on PoW.
+* Validate the genesis block on the validate_chain_zero function
-* New module with block creation.
-*

  [1] https://unwttng.com/what-is-a-blockchain